Why is English part of the Curriculum

 At The Robert Fitzroy Academy, we know that great books build the imagination.
 The more we read aloud expressively, and the more children are able to savour, discuss and reinterpret literature, the more memorable the characters, places and events become, building an inner world of story.
 Our English curriculum is centered around the use of quality texts at the heart.

 As a school, we have chosen year group reading spines, which build a common bank of stories to help foster a love of reading at home from Reception, up to Year 6.
-These books aim to create a living library inside a child’s mind and have been hand-picked by experts to provide a selection of story time read-alouds, gripping page-turners, thought-provoking stories from around the world, laugh-out-loud books, picture books, graphic novels, poetry collections and non-fiction choices.
-It is a store of classics and essential reads that will help your children engage at a deeper level and enter the world of the story.
+These books aim to create a and have been hand-picked by experts to provide a selection of story time read-alouds, gripping page-turners, thought-provoking stories from around the world, laugh-out-loud books, picture books, graphic novels, poetry collections and non-fiction choices.
+It is a store of classics and essential reads that will help children and enter the world of the story.

 Do you want to read with your child at home, but unsure of which books to use?
 Well, have a look at our suggested reading spines for parents and carers.